 If your HPV and Pap tests come back with abnormal results, your doctor will examine your cervix using a colposcope, a magnification lens that looks for abnormal cells.

 Should they see abnormal areas, they’ll take a small tissue sample, called a biopsy, or a deeper and more thorough scraping of your cervical canal, called an endocervical curettage (ECC).
 They’ll send the tissue sample to a pathologist, who will look for specific changes.

 If the results show precancerous changes, your doctor will recommend treatment or follow-up.
 If they show cancer, you should be seen immediately by a gynecologic oncologist.

-Cervical dysplasia treatment depends on the type and severity of your dysplasia, your overall health and medical history, and your tolerance of certain procedures, medications, or therapies.
+Cervical dysplasia treatment depends on the type and severity of the dysplasia, overall health and medical history, and a patient's tolerance of certain procedures, medications, or therapies.

 The most common treatments for cervical dysplasia are:

-- LEEP which uses an electrified fine wire loop to remove precancerous tissue.
+- LEEP (loop electrosurgical excision procedure).
+LEEP uses an electrified fine wire loop to remove precancerous tissue.
 LEEPs are an outpatient procedure done under local anesthesia.

-- Cold knife conization uses a scalpel to remove a cone-shaped portion of your cervix.
+- Cold knife conization.
+A scalpel is used to remove a cone-shaped portion of the cervix.
 This is an outpatient procedure done under general anesthesia.

 Cervical dysplasia can come back, or recur, in the future, especially if you have a persistent HPV infection.
 You may need more frequent follow-ups with Pap and HPV tests or colonoscopies, every few months for the first couple of years after treatment.
 This is because some severe cases of dysplasia can develop into cervical cancer.